Limerick: Places of interest

 The Hunt Museum is based in the historic 18th-century former Custom House.
 The museum was established to house a collection of approximately 2000 works of art and antiquities formed by John and Gertrude Hunt during their lifetimes.

 The main park in Limerick is the People's Park which was opened in 1877 in memory of Richard Russell, a prominent local businessman.
 The park is dominated by the Thomas Spring Rice memorial (MP for the city 1820–1832) and has a large collection of mature deciduous and evergreen trees.

 Limerick city centre changed significantly with the construction of several modern high-rise buildings in the early 2000s, in particular as part of the regeneration of the former docks area along the Dock Road.
 The suburban areas, where the majority of the population now live, have grown out from the centre along the main roads to Ennis (North Circular and Ennis Road areas/Caherdavin), Dublin (Castletroy and the university) and Cork (Ballinacurra/Dooradoyle/Raheen).
 Suburban houses are generally two-floor semi-detached homes for single families.
 These were built from the 1950s onwards in large estates by government projects and commercial developments, although there are many examples of Edwardian and older 1930s suburban homes on the main suburban thoroughfares leading towards the city (North & South Circular, Ballinacurra Road, O'Connell Avenue).

-Limerick city's nightlife is supported by many nightclubs and pubs which offer music.
+Limerick city's nightlife is supported by a number of nightclubs and pubs which offer music.
 For example, Dolan's Warehouse is a small music venue that hosts local, national, and international folk, indie, jazz, rock, and traditional Irish music acts.

 In County Limerick, Adare village and the Foynes Flying Boat Museum, approximately 35 km (22 miles/30 minutes) from Limerick City along the scenic coastal N69 route from Limerick to Tralee, are also attractions.
 Bunratty Castle in County Clare is another local attraction, and is situated 15.4 km north of the city.
-Limerick is known to be the antipode to the Campbell Islands of New Zealand.